Last updated: May 3, 2026

 - Who can get it: A homeowner must own and live in the home as a principal residence.
 The extra senior path starts at age 65.
 Texas also allows some surviving spouses age 55 or older to keep the deceased spouse’s age-65 benefit if they still live in the home.

 - How to apply: File with your local appraisal district.
-The Texas Comptroller’s Property Tax Assistance Division can be reached at 1-800-252-9121.
+The Texas Comptroller’s Property Tax Assistance office can be reached at 1-800-252-9121.
 Most exemption deadlines are April 30, but Texas says an age-65 exemption can be filed up to two years after the date you qualified.

 - What to gather: ID that matches the homestead address, ownership papers, and disability or surviving-spouse records if those apply.